quire-io/guide/_docs/tasklist-04-set-assignee.md

 ![right click set assignee]({{ site.url }}{{ site.baseurl }}/assets/images/set-assignee/right_click_set_assignees.png)

-For more details, you can check out here.
+For more details, you can check out our [blog post](https://quire.io/blog/p/Time-to-break-the-myth-of-Multiple-Assignees-in-Task-Management.html).
+{: .notice}

 **Tip:** In the project's Settings page, under Options, you can check the **Multiple assignees** option to always add multiple assignees by default.
 {: .notice--info}